HandsOnDataViz/book/gitbook/README.md

 - For editing or major file/folder restructuring by owner with Atom Editor (no preview):
-  - check online repo to make sure that dev branch is current with master branch (if not, pull request) use GitHub Desktop to sync repo to my local computer, where dev branch is default view use Atom editor to edit/upload/restructure files (no GitBook preview available) use GitHub Desktop to commit changes to online repo dev branch, send pull request to master branch, and confirm it online
+  - check online repo to make sure that dev branch is current with master branch (if not, pull request)
+  - use GitHub Desktop to sync repo to my local computer, where dev branch is default view
+  - use Atom editor to edit/upload/restructure files (no GitBook preview available)
+  - use GitHub Desktop to commit changes to online repo dev branch, send pull request to master branch, and confirm it online

+- At present, I avoid using the GitBook Editor App since this tool supports only one-way import, and does not play nicely with edits made using the other methods above,